Foreigner Salary Calculator Special Tax Treatment §18-2 · Apr 2026

 Can I opt out of national pension?

-Are 4대보험 different for foreigners?
+Are 4대보험 contributions different for foreigners?

-Compared to Korean colleagues?
+How does this compare to my Korean colleagues?